banool/server-setup-old/README.md

 appropriate order by using `main.sh`.

 ### Before using
-Make sure to change the values in `variables.sh` appropriately.
+- Make sure to change the values in `variables.sh` appropriately.
+- Make sure that the domain you specify in `variables.sh` points to the server.

 ### After using
 1. Add certificate renewal to the root crontab: `0 0 1 * * certbot renew`.